Mnason of Phocis

 Mnason of Phocis (Μνάσων) was the son of Mnaseas, who took command of the Phokian army after the death of Phayllus.
 Mnason was a student of Aristotle.
 Mnason was infamous for the large number of slaves he kept.

-There is an apocryphal story Aristotle aggressively questioning Plato in his old age, at which of Mnason is mentioned as being in attendance.
+There is an apocryphal story of Aristotle aggressively questioning Plato in his old age, in which Mnason is mentioned as being in attendance.